 SB 68 was written for you.

-The 20+ California-location threshold targets exactly the operators with the hardest compliance problem: a menu that lives in store, on your site, in DoorDash, in Uber Eats, in Grubhub, on the kiosk, and on the catering deck.
+The ADDE Act applies to chains with 20 or more U.S. locations that have at least one California restaurant.
+That captures exactly the operators with the hardest disclosure problem: a menu that lives in store, on your site, in DoorDash, in Uber Eats, in Grubhub, on the kiosk, and on the catering deck.
 Each version has to disclose.
 MenuRegistry audits all of them, version-stamped, in seconds.

 More menus, more channels, more supplier risk per location.